Log Home Refinishing and Restoration

 As an added deterrent to insects, we recommend adding Bug Juice to Transformation stain, or CTA’s NBS-30 to CTA Outlast Q8 Oil per the manufacturer’s instructions.

-Additionally, we strongly urge the addition of CTA’s Mold Buster to the stain as Ohio and Pennsylvania are prone to mold and mildew growth on the exterior of any home (vinyl, aluminum, brick, painted wood, etc.), especially on the North and West sides of a home.
+Additionally, we strongly urge the addition of CTA’s Mold Buster to the stain as New York, Ohio and Pennsylvania are prone to mold and mildew growth on the exterior of any home (vinyl, aluminum, brick, painted wood, etc.), especially on the North and West sides of a home.